SoftwareImpacts/SIMPAC-2023-33/README.md

 ### Note on Output Analysis
-The field data are written in csv format to one file per MPI process, the ending of which (after an underscore) corresponds to the process number, as described above.
+The field data are either written in csv format to one file per MPI process, the ending of which (after an underscore) corresponds to the process number, as described above.
-This is not an elegant solution, but the best portable way that also works fast.
+This is not an elegant solution, but a portable way that also works fast and is straightforward to analyze.
+Or, the option recommended for many larger write operations, in binary format with a single file per output step.
+Raw bytes are written to the files as they are in memory.
+This option is more performant and achieved with MPI IO.
+However, there is no guarantee of portability; postprocessing/conversion is required.
+The step number is the file name.
-A `SimResults` folder is created in the chosen output directory if it does not exist and a folder named after the starting timestep of the simulation is created where the csv files are written into.
+A `SimResults` folder is created in the chosen output directory if it does not exist and a folder named after the starting timestep of the simulation (in the form `yy-mm-dd_hh-MM-ss`) is created where the output files are written into.
-The timestep filename is given in the form `yy-mm-dd_hh-MM-ss`.
-There are six columns, corresponding to the six components of the electromagnetic field: $`E_x`$, $`E_y`$, $`E_z`$, $`B_x`$, $`B_y`$, $`B_z`$.
+There are six columns in the csv files, corresponding to the six components of the electromagnetic field: $`E_x`$, $`E_y`$, $`E_z`$, $`B_x`$, $`B_y`$, $`B_z`$.
 Each row corresponds to one lattice point.
 Postprocessing is required to read-in the files in order.
 A Python [module](examples/get_field_data.py) taking care of this is provided.
+Likewise, a Python [module](examples/get_binary_field_data.py) is provided to read the binary data of a selected field component into a numpy array – its portability, however, cannot be guaranteed.
 The process numbers first align along dimension 1 until the number of patches is that direction is reached, then continue on dimension two and finally fill dimension 3.
 For example, for a 3D simulation on 4x4x4=64 cores, the field data is divided over the patches as follows:
 <pre>